Buddhist cosmology: Eight Great Hot Narakas

-Each lifetime in these Narakas is eight times the length of the one before it.

 Horizontal cosmology – Sahasra cosmology

 Sahasra means "one thousand".
-All of the planes, from the plane of neither perception nor non-perception (nevasanna-asanna-ayatana) down to the Avīci – the "without interval" niraya – constitutes the single world-system, Cakkavāla (intimating something circular, a "wheel", but the etymology is uncertain), described above.
-In modern parlance it would be called a 'Solar System'.
-A collection of one thousand solar systems are called a "thousandfold minor world-system" (Culanika Lokadhātu).
-Or small chiliocosm.
-A collection of 1,000 times 1,000 solar systems (one thousand squared) is a "thousandfold to the second power middling world-system" (Dvisahassi Majjhima Lokadhātu).
-Or medium dichiliocosm.
+All of the planes, from the plane of neither perception nor non-perception (nevasanna-asanna-ayatana) down to the Avīci – the "without interval" niraya – constitutes the single world-system, Cakkavāla (intimating something circular, a "wheel" or one Planetary system, but the etymology is uncertain), described above.
+A collection of one thousand systems are called a "thousandfold minor world-system" (Culanika Lokadhātu) or a small chiliocosm.
+A collection of a million systems is a "thousandfold to the second power middling world-system" (Dvisahassi Majjhima Lokadhātu) or a medium dichiliocosm.

-The largest grouping, which consists of one thousand cubed solar systems, is called (Trisahassi Mahasassi Lokadhātu), The Galaxy Or great trichiliocosm.
+The largest grouping, which consists of a billion world-systems, is called (Trisahassi Mahasassi Lokadhātu), a great trichiliocosm or The Galaxy.
 The Tathagata, if he so wished, could effect his voice and divine power throughout a great trichiliocosm.
 He does so by suffusing the trichiliocosm with his radiance, at which point the inhabitants of those world-system will perceive this light, and then proceeds to extend his voice and powers throughout that realm.